OST Vs PST | Differences Between OST and PST Files

 Now it’s time to know what is difference between OST and PST in Outlook.

-If you are still confused between these two data files, you need not worry, as here we listed the top differences between OST and PST files.
+If you are still confused between these two data files, you need not worry, as here we listed the major differences between OST and PST files.

-• PST doesn’t allow this as this file is used for POP3, IMAP, and webmail accounts.
+• PST doesn’t allow the offline access because PST files are used for POP3, IMAP, and webmail accounts.
 These .pst files are created when users want to backup emails locally.

-• The OST files mainly support Microsoft Exchange Server.
+• The OST files only support Microsoft Exchange Server.

-• PST files are compatible with other services.
+• PST files are compatible with Exchange and other email services.

-• OST is encrypted with the MAPEntryID GUID key and needs authentication from the linked MAPI profile.
+• OST files are encrypted with the MAPIEntryID GUID key and need authentication from the linked MAPI profile.
 Hence can’t be accessed or imported into any other Outlook profile.

 • OST synchronizes automatically and appears on the server without requiring any downloading.